polterguy/polterguy.github.io/dashboard/sql-studio/index.md

   image: /assets/images/hero/sql-studio.png
   og_image: /assets/images/hero/sql-studio-og.png
   image_description: SQL Studio
+faq:
+  - q: "What is SQL Studio?"
+    a: "SQL Studio is a web based SQL workbench that allows you to execute any SQL towards your database of choice, and visually design your databases.
+It supports SQL Server, PostgreSQL, MySQL, MariaDB, and SQLite."
+  - q: "Can SQL Studio generate SQL from natural language?"
+    a: "Yes.
+Below the SQL editor you will find an input textbox that says 'Where the Machine Creates the Code'.
+Describe the query you want in plain English, click Ask, and the AI writes the SQL for you, aware of your selected database and its schema.
+This also works for DDL, allowing you to generate entire database structures from a description."
+  - q: "Do I need to write DDL to create tables?"
+    a: "No. The visual designer lets you create tables, add columns, and declare foreign keys through dialogs, without writing any DDL.
+You can still use plain SQL DDL from the SQL view if you prefer."
+  - q: "What is Safe mode?"
+    a: "Safe mode prevents you from selecting more than 200 records in one go, protecting your server and browser from exhausting memory.
+Turn it off if you need to select more records."
+  - q: "Can I save frequently used SQL statements?"
+    a: "Yes.
+Save any statement as a named snippet and load it later from the Load snippet dropdown.
+You can also import .sql files from your local machine, and export query results as CSV files."
 ---

 SQL Studio allows you to visually design your database, and also execute any SQL towards your database of choice.